 In the past and because of its useful fire-retardant properties, asbestos was used by certain safe and cabinet manufacturers as a door jointing seal in specific products.
 Asbestos was also sometimes contained in a packing or “barrier” material inserted and sealed during manufacture within the doors or walls of safes or cabinets.
-In the case of the leading European and American manufacturers, the use of asbestos in their product range was generally phased out from the 1960’s to the 1980’s depending on the manufacturer.

-- The potential presence of asbestos-containing barrier material sealed in the door or walls of a safe or filing cabinet should not present any risk of exposure during normal use of the safe or cabinet.
+The potential presence of asbestos-containing barrier material sealed in the door or walls of a safe or filing cabinet should not present a risk of exposure during normal use of the safe or cabinet.
 If there is any evidence of a loss of containment of the internal packing/barrier material of a pre-2000 safe or fireproof cabinet, it must be taken out of service and remain undisturbed until the material is tested by an asbestos consultant or otherwise confirmed to be asbestos-free.

 The original manufacturer of a particular pre-2000 make and model of safe or fireproof cabinet may be in a position to confirm that its internal packing/barrier material does not contain asbestos.
 Some leading brand manufacturers may give reassurances on their products going back several decades.
 Your local safe supplier/distributor may be able to assist in getting this information.
 Where the asbestos-free status of your pre-2000 safe or cabinet cannot be established or is uncertain, it must be presumed to contain asbestos.